Book Reviews

 And when we first met Kiko’s mom, I was afraid she’d end up on that same pile.
 But the more I got to know her, the more real and scarier she was to me.

-I thought that narcissistic personality and its long term effects on everyone around has been done so incredibly well.
+I thought that narcissistic personality and its long-term effects on everyone around has been done so incredibly well.
 And since Kiko was most often the main target, it really explained her insecurities and social anxiety.

 “The painting isn’t about the starfish.
 It’s about the girl who wants to venture out into the ocean, away from the starfish, so she can feel like she matters.”

 This book felt incredibly authentic.
 It was personal and it was relatable.
-I believed every word and, even though I never experienced what Kiko has been going through, I could almost picture myself in her shoes.
+I believed every word and, even though I never experienced what Kiko had been going through, I could almost picture myself in her shoes.

 Kiko is at that delicate age when even in ideal circumstances people can struggle to find themselves.
 And her position is far from ideal.

-She is surrounded with people who don’t look like her, so she often feels like she doesn’t fit in.
+She is surrounded by people who don’t look like her, so she often feels like she doesn’t fit in.
 She has been told multiple times that her features are too Japanese to be considered pretty.

-In author’s words, Kiko often feels “too Asian or too white but also never enough of either”.
+In the author’s words, Kiko often feels “too Asian or too white but also never enough of either”.
 Never seen or worth the attention.
 Never unique and never beautiful.

 Starfish was so very emotional.
 It made me feel all sorts of things, from sadness and anger to hope and inspiration.
 It was hard to read at times, but it was also very sweet and encouraging.